kubernetes/enhancements/keps/sig-node/5677-dra-resource-availability-visibility/README.md

 `resourcepoolstatusrequest_controller_request_processing_errors_total`
 counts `UpdateStatus` failures only — a lister failure produces a `Failed` condition but no error sample — and the incomplete-pool requeue path records nothing at all.
-Widening metric coverage is a Beta item.
+Widening metric coverage is an Alpha 1.38 item.

 ##### Devices That Are Both Partitionable and Consumable